 a.
 The primary fuel for use in the boilers shall be natural gas.
 [20 DCMR 201]

 b.
-The alternative fuel for the boilers, used only in accordance with Condition III(e), shall be No. 2 fuel oil.
+The alternative fuel for the boilers, used only in accordance with Condition III(c), shall be No. 2 fuel oil.
 The Permittee shall purchase only No. 2 fuel oil containing no greater than 15 ppm (0.0015%) sulfur by weight for use in the units.
 [20 DCMR 201 and 20 DCMR 801.3]

 c.
-This approval is valid for the specific activity cited in the application submitted to this office.
-Any deviation from the specific activity is a violation of this permit document.
+The boilers shall operate on No. 2 fuel oil only for the following reasons: [20 DCMR 201, 40 CFR 63.11195(e) and 40 CFR 63.11237]

+1. During periods of gas curtailment;

+2. During periods of gas supply interruption; or

+3. For periodic testing, maintenance, or operator training on liquid fuel not to exceed a combined total of 48 hours (per boiler) during any calendar year.

 The boilers shall be operated at all times in a manner consistent with the applicable manufacturer’s specifications for the equipment.
 [20 DCMR 201]

-The boilers shall operate on No. 2 fuel oil only for the following reasons: [20 DCMR 201, 40 CFR 63.11195(e) and 40 CFR 63.11237]

-During period of gas supply emergencies;

-During period of gas curtailment; or

-For periodic testing on liquid fuel not to exceed a combined total of 48 hours during any calendar year.

-f.
+e.
 At all times, including periods of startup, shutdown, and malfunction, the owner or operator shall, to the extent practicable, maintain and operate each boiler in a manner consistent with good air pollution control practice for minimizing emissions.
 Determination of whether acceptable operating procedures are being used will be based on information available to the Department which may include, but is not limited to, monitoring results, opacity observations, review of operating and maintenance procedures, and inspection of the source.
 [20 DCMR 201]

 IV.
 Monitoring and Testing Requirements:

 a.
-The Permittee shall conduct and allow the Department access to conduct tests of air pollution emissions from any source as requested.
+In addition to any specific testing requirements specified in this permit, the Department reserves the right to require that the Permittee perform additional emission tests using methods approved in advance by the Department.
 [20 DCMR 502.1]

 b.
-If performance testing of any of these boilers is required in accordance with Condition IV(a), the Permittee shall conduct performance testing on the boilers to determine compliance with Condition II(a) (except SO2), (b) and/or (c) (or as otherwise directed by the Department) and shall furnish the Department with a written report of the results of such performance test in accordance with the following requirements [20 DCMR 502]:
+If the Department requests testing of this equipment in accordance with Condition IV(a), the Permittee shall conduct performance testing on the boilers using each of the fuels (natural gas and No. 2 fuel oil) (unless otherwise specified in the request), to determine compliance with Conditions II(a) (except SO2), (b), and (c), or a subset of these requirements as requested, and shall furnish the Department with a written report of the results of such performance test in accordance with the following requirements [20 DCMR 502]: